Included below are a list of our most frequently asked questions about LifeSave, and memberships and billing.

 Will an aircraft always be available if I need one?

 There may be times when the aircraft in your area is committed on another patient flight or is out of services for maintenance or weather-related issues.
 In those instances, we may be able to call one of our other LifeSave aircraft from an adjoining service area.
 In some cases, however, you may need to be transported by a ground ambulance or another air ambulance services.
 It is important that you get to the medical care you need as quickly as possible, no matter what the mode of transportation, so you will have the best chances for survival and degree of recovery.

 Are there other reasons why a LifeSave aircraft might not be able to fly me?

 Safety of the patient and our flight crews is the primary determinant of whether we accept a flight.
 Federal Aviation Administration restrictions prohibit LifeSave from transporting patients under certain conditions, such as flying in inclement weather or when weight limits are exceeded.

-For any additional questions regarding LifeSave Membership or Billing, you can contact us here on our website or call 316-932-1440 to talk with one of our membership specialists.
+For any additional questions regarding LifeSave, you can contact us here on our website or call 316-932-1440.

 *Actual out-of-pockets amounts vary depending on your health insurance plan, the plan’s copay, coinsurance and deductible requirements, and whether those have been met for the plan year.